Samuel-Buteau/universal-battery-database/README.md

 install dependencies with
 > pip -r requirements.txt

-(if you are running linux or mac os x) Run:
-> create_all_tables.sh

-(if you are running windows) Run:
-> create_all_tables.bat

-This will create a database and create the tables and populate some basic tables that define the set of file types we have.

-I kept the sqlite database out of the github to not go over size limit.

 The code has a simple bottleneck where text files are imputted and a python data gets output. this function is called read_neware.
 The output of the function should be the same for neware inputs, maccor inputs, moli inputs, etc...